Stories marked with a * contain MATURE CONTENT and if you are under the age

 "Dawl, please, do not try to make more of this than there

 is.
 And please, do NOT try to interfere!
-No matter how well-meaning you
+No matter how well-meaning your

-intentions are they are unwelcome."
+intentions should be, they are unwelcome."
 She looked down that the little empath with

 a pleading gaze.
 "Please?"